Wednesday to Sunday 11am to 3pm all year.

-The castle has been extensively excavated, and finds can be seen in the visitor centre, or at nearby Wakefield Museum, located at Wakefield One, Burton Street, Wakefield.
+The castle has been extensively excavated and finds can be seen in the Visitor Centre and at nearby Wakefield Museum, located at Wakefield One, Burton Street, Wakefield.

-For more information, please contact the Learning and Skills team.
+For more information, please contact the Museums team.
 The visitor centre also supports a range of self-service visits, with a handling box containing real and replica objects connected with the castle and its history.